Kagome edge states under lattice termination, spin-orbit coupling, and magnetic order: Crystalline edge states: termination dependence

 For the flat edge termination, we find that the edge states completely disappear [see Fig.~\ref{fig:cryst-symm}(b)].
 This type of termination instead yields a band structure similar to the bulk, with no in-gap edge states.
 For this reason, we omit the LDOS.
+We give a possible explanation of edge state suppression in the Sec.~\ref{sec.sm2} in the Supplemental Material (SM)~\footnote{See Supplemental Material at [URL will be inserted by publisher] for additional theoretical results.}.
 Finally, we turn to the case where one side of the slab has armchair-termination, and the other flat termination [see Fig.~\ref{fig:cryst-symm}(c)].
 We find that the resulting edge states are similar to the armchair termination.
 However, in contrast, the edge states are no longer two-fold degenerate due to the lack of mirror symmetry.
 The LDOS shows that both edge states are localized at the armchair termination, as expected from the results in Fig.~\ref{fig:cryst-symm}(a,b).